AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

     behavior won't have a significant impact on the results, we can safely use this attribute.

-Attributes: :ada:`'Truncation`, :ada:`Remainder`, :ada:`Adjacent`
+Attributes: :ada:`Truncation`, :ada:`Remainder`, :ada:`Adjacent`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ada:`'Truncation` attribute returns the *truncated* value of a floating-point value, i.e. the value corresponding to the integer part of a number rounded toward zero.
+The :ada:`Truncation` attribute returns the *truncated* value of a floating-point value, i.e. the value corresponding to the integer part of a number rounded toward zero.
 This corresponds to the number before the radix point.
 For example, the truncation of 1.55 is 1.0 because the integer part of 1.55 is 1.

-The :ada:`'Remainder` attribute returns the remainder part of a division.
+The :ada:`Remainder` attribute returns the remainder part of a division.
 For example, :ada:`Float'Remainder (1.25, 0.5) = 0.25`.
 Let's briefly discuss the details of this operations.
 The result of the division 1.25 / 0.5 is 2.5.
 Here, 1.25 is the dividend and 0.5 is the divisor.
 The quotient and remainder of this